 Challenges of RTO mandates

-Return to office strategies aren’t as simple as sending out an email explaining the new working model.
-Some organizations, including giants like Starbucks and Amazon, have tried and failed to offer a “one-size-fits-all” approach in terms of RTO mandates.
-This won’t work for the majority of employers because they’re facing a range of employee needs and preferences.
+Some organizations, including giants like Starbucks and Amazon, have tried and failed to offer a generic approach in terms of RTO mandates.
+Why?
+Because they’re facing a range of employee needs and preferences.
+Simply put, a model of fully in person work has its limitations for the majority of employers.

 Here are some of the main obstacles you might face when trying to issue formal RTO mandates: